git-bruh/invidious-viewer/README.md

 This will allow invidious-viewer to be launched by using the `invidious-viewer` command in the terminal.

+# Known issues

+* Output gets messed up if video titles have emojis or other characters in them.

 # Usage
 Note:
 The MPV player is required, along with `libmpv.so` which should be provided by your Linux distribution.
 Compiling MPV with LuaJIT support may also be required on source-based distributions.